 Just so you know who is writing this!
 Siddhi Joshi started this blog in 2011 whilst studying for a PhD at the Department of Earth and Ocean Sciences in the National University of Ireland, Galway.
 I was based in the Biogeosciences group, working on the “Understanding the seabed” project.
 My project was entitled “Sediment mobility modelling and hydrodynamic properties of maerl beds.”
 It was my ideal PhD within the discipline of marine science.
 I have found the blog also helps me on a personal level to share my experiences as a new researcher and also to express myself!
 Hence, at times it is quite informal and reflective.

 A little bit about my PhD project:

 My work is an interdisciplinary study of the sediment dynamics in Galway Bay.
 It links aspects of physical oceanography, marine geophysics, sedimentology and benthic ecology in the shallow water environment.
 Multibeam and LiDAR data from the INFOMAR national seabed mapping programme are being used as part of coupled hydrodynamic-wave-sediment transport models to increase understanding of the oceanographic forcing factors driving maerl habitat distribution.
 Experimental work to determine the fundamental physical properties of maerl has been carried out and integrated with the results of the modelling work by modelling the mobility of the seabed.
 The thesis leads on to consider the wider implications of seabed mobility modelling for habitat studies and conservation management.

 UPDATE: I have now successfully finished my PhD project post-doctoral research and will continue blogging as long as possible.
-An abstract of this work can be found here with the full thesis available after two years.
+An abstract of this work can be found here with the full thesis available here.